 The highly innovative electric ferry is funded by Horizon 2020, the EU’s largest ever Research and Innovation program.

-E-Ferry is a project co-funded by the European Commission under the Horizon 2020 Research and Innovation program involving the design, building and demonstration of a fully electric powered ‘green’ ferry which can sail without polluting and CO2 emissions.
+E-Ferry is a project co-funded by the European Commission under the Horizon 2020 Research and Innovation program involving the design, building and demonstration of an electrically powered ‘green’ ferry which can sail without polluting and CO2 emissions.
 It promotes energy efficient, zero greenhouse gasses emission and air pollution free waterborne transportation for island communities, coastal zones and inland waterways in Europe and beyond.

 - Total cost: 21.3 M€